Sam123ben/automated-provisioning-scripts/README.md

 Below images could be built:

+    1. Ansible Tower (Specific version):
+        Install the latest/specific version of Ansible tower inside the docker container.
+I used the opensource version of Dockerfile but customized it to fit in for layering the Ansible Tower installation and configuration.

+        This works on any host machine (MACOS/Linux) keeping in mind that no IP conflicts.

-    1. Jenkins (latest version or any specific version):
+    2. Jenkins (latest version or any specific version):
         Install the latest/specific version of Jenkins inside the docker container, the Dockerfile will be having the base image and will then include the ansible playbooks to complete the installation and setup of Jenkins

         ## Dependencies
             - geerlingguy.java

-    2. Ansible Tower (Specific version):
-        Install the latest/specific version of Ansible tower inside the docker container.
-I used the opensource version of Dockerfile but customized it to fit in for layering the Ansible Tower installation and configuration

 ## [DONE] Steps to manually create Jenkins Image using the shell script on your local macbook or any docker installed host machine